 Tournament season normally begins in the fall.
-Subscribing to Blue Membership is an optional benefit to competitive debaters who seek new briefs and materials for tournament participation.
-To start your membership, add Blue Membership to your cart.
-You will be automatically subscribed to weekly updates and downloads: http://www.monumentpublishing.com/blue-membership.
+Subscribing to Blue Membership or Teachers Membership are optional benefits to competitive debaters who seek new briefs and materials for tournament participation.
+To start your membership, add the desired membership to your cart.
+You will be automatically subscribed to weekly updates and downloads: MonumentPublishing.com/product-category/memberships.